 - 1 heaping teaspoon fresh thyme leaves

 - 2 bay leafs

-- 6 carrots, (scraped and sliced into rounds ¼-inch thick)
+- 6 carrots, peeled and sliced into ¼-inch rounds

-- 1 pound potatoes, (peeled and chopped into bite-sized pieces)
+- 1 pound Russet potatoes, peeled and chopped into ½-inch cubes

 - ¼ cup minced fresh parsley

-- Add chopped onion, carrots, celery and potatoes to the slowcooker and continue cooking on low for an additional hour.
+- Add leeks, onion, carrots, celery and potatoes to the slow cooker and continue cooking on low for an additional hour.
 Break up any large pieces of chicken with a fork, stir in the parsley and serve hot.